airslice/czml-writer-wiki/CZML/Ellipsoid.md

 # Ellipsoid

-A closed quadric surface that is a three dimensional analogue of an ellipse.
+A closed quadric surface that is a three-dimensional analogue of an ellipse.

 **Interpolatable**: no